OctaveOliviers/c-ls-svm/README.md

 ```

 ### Visualize a C-LS-SVM
-It is possible to visualize the trained C-LS-SVM as long as `dim_memos <= 2`.
+Visualizing the trained C-LS-SVM is possible as long as `dim_memos <= 2`.
 Simply run
 ```
     model = model.visualize( ) ;
 ```
 which will show the memories in the state space, and the dynamics that the C-LS-SVM learned.

-To also see the generated data samples
+To see the generated data samples, run
 ```
     model = model.visualize( [], [], gen_memos  ) ;
 ```
-or the walk on the manifold
+and to see the walk on the manifold, run
 ```
     model = model.visualize( [], [], [], walk]  ) ;
 ```